Skip to Content

 You can’t get lost on this walk because you’re just following the road and taking in the scenery.

-You can take a break here and/or swim, depending on the weather.
+A steep drop to sea level and you can take a break here and/or swim, depending on the weather.

 The water around this side of the peninsula is pristine – perfect for a dip.